misje/opencti-wazuh-connector/docs/source/opencti.rst

 - Last seen
 - Count

-Which lets a single sighting object between an observable and a system cover all sightings.
+This lets a single sighting object between an observable and a system cover all sightings.
 If a new sighting is uploaded to OpenCTI, it will extend the first/last seen range and increment count.